alash3al/wp-allowed-hosts/README.md

 This plugin has been created after the vulnerability known as `CVE-2017-8295` has been disclosed, this plugin will protect you from that attack with no hassle, just add simple line to your `wp-config.php` .

+# Installation
+Just download the plugin from [here](https://github.com/alash3al/wp-allowed-hosts/archive/master.zip) and upload it to your site .

 # Usage
 Just add the following line to your `wp-config.php`
 ```php